 Verification of savings for projects involving the installation of multiple efficiency measures at large single or multiple facilities on a campus, for example, is a challenging technical process and may incur large EM&V investment.
-Some EE programs provide incentives for multiple measures installed at a single site or multiple sites, if they are controlled by the same customer.
-Further, as EE investment goes deeper, multiple EE investments at a single facility are encouraged as they reduce transaction costs overall.
+Some EE programs provide incentives for multiple measures installed at a single site or multiple sites if they are controlled by the same customer.
+As EE investment goes deeper, multiple EE investments at a single facility are encouraged, as they reduce transaction costs overall.
 For example, a common, high-impact project might be retrofitting a school under a performance contract or utility program.
-This type of project may include installation of the following measures for a single site: an energy management system, high-efficiency lighting, variable speed drives, a PC Power management system, etc. The interactive effects and unique characteristics of the individual measures, including savings and measure life, make it challenging to assess the near term and long term impacts.
+This type of project may include installation of the following measures for a single site: an energy management system, high-efficiency lighting, variable speed drives, a PC power management system, etc. The interactive effects and unique characteristics of the individual measures, including savings and measure life, make it challenging to assess the near- and long-term impacts.

 The number of these types of projects tends to be small relative to the total number of projects implemented by a utility.
-However, the savings from these projects may be 50% or more of the total annual savings achieved by a large utility serving commercial/industrial, residential, and low-income sectors.
-As discussed in the chapter Introduction, there is a significant benefit to increasing consistency and comparability in the practice of EM&V, especially in large, complex savings opportunities.
+However, the savings from these projects may be 50 percent or more of the total annual savings achieved by a large utility serving commercial/industrial, residential, and low-income sectors.
+As discussed in the chapter introduction, there is a benefit to increasing consistency and comparability in the practice of EM&V, especially in large, complex savings opportunities.

 Existing technical reference manuals typically do not address methods for evaluating multiple heterogeneous measures having significant interactive effects, though several documents offer guidance on sampling within a project of any size.
 They typically offer methods for evaluating multiple similar measures, including the installation of lighting or energy efficient motors, but not complex systems.
-The "M&V Guidelines: Measurement and Verification for Federal Energy Projects"92 includes an appendix on sampling.
+The Federal Energy Management Program's (FEMP) M&V Guidelines: Measurement and

-The Uniform Methods Project Metering Protocol includes guidance on sampling within a project that includes multiple measures.
-The BPA Sampling Protocol includes guidance on sampling within a project that includes multiple measures.
+Verification for Federal Energy Projects, Version 3.0122 includes an appendix on sampling.
+The Uniform Methods Project Metering Protocol includes guidance on sampling within a project that includes multiple measures, as does the BPA's Sampling for M&V: Reference Guide.
 Most evaluation guides recommend use of IPMVP for custom projects.